stclib/STC/docs/cspan_api.md

 #include "stc/cspan.h"
 using_cspan(SpanType, ValueType);        // define a 1-d SpanType with ValueType elements. using_cspan(SpanTypeN, ValueType, RANK); // define multi-dimensional span with RANK.
-                                         // RANK is the literal number of dimensions
+                                         // RANK is the constant number of dimensions
 // Shorthands:
 using_cspan2(S, ValueType);              // define span types S, S2 with ranks 1, 2.
 using_cspan3(S, ValueType);              // define span types S, S2, S3 with ranks 1, 2, 3.